 From time to time our agreements with one or more Private Company Partners may provide a Private Company Partner with the option, exercisable at a pre-determined time, to require Alaris to make a further contribution to the Private Company Partner for additional preferred partnership units of such Private Company Partner that entitle Alaris to receive an additional Distribution.
 Except as set forth herein, as of the date hereof all such options have expired or were terminated.
-Pursuant to the terms of the PFGP Agreement, Alaris shall contribute up to an additional \$10.0 million to PFGP following the 18 month anniversary of Alaris' initial contribution if certain financial conditions are satisfied by PGIF.
-Pursuant to the terms of the MAHC Agreement, we have agreed to contribute up to an addition US\$14.0 million to MAHC in multiple tranches, which are expected to close throughout 2016, subject certain closing conditions.
+Alaris has agreed to contribute up to an additional US\$6.0 million to ccComm to fund an acquisition, which is expected to close in 2017